TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 32/Genesis 32.31.md

 ---

-And the sun rose upon him as he passed over Penuel, and he limped upon his thigh.
+The sun rose on him as he passed over Peniel, and he limped because of his thigh.